tfabris/Close-Encounters-of-the-Third-Kind-Scanner-Effect/Close Encounters of the Third Kind - Scanner Effect.md

 edges, were masked with Exeter paper, and the pivot gimmicks were used for expanding and contracting the width of the color bars.
-Robert made a set of [exposure sheets](https://en.wikipedia.org/wiki/Exposure_sheet) with instructions for each frame, and Scott Squires followed those instructions, hand-moving the pivot gimmicks for each frame.
+Robert made a set of [exposure sheets](https://en.wikipedia.org/wiki/Exposure_sheet) with instructions for each frame, timed to the pre-recorded soundtrack with the tuba music.
+Scott Squires followed those instructions, hand-moving the pivot gimmicks for each frame.

 In the "making of" documentary included in the 2001 DVD Collectors Edition of the film, Robert says that the color choices of the lights were his own